Every Go program follows a clear and consistent structure with these main components:

 }

-Package Declaration (package main
+Package Declaration (package main)

-packageNo Semicolons
+main packageNo Semicolons

-loops)Code Formatting
+for loops)Code Formatting

-to automatically format your codeSave the Code
+go fmt to automatically format your codeSave the Code

-Run the Program
+main.goRun the Program

 # Run directly